raffaella-rossini/raffaella-rossini.github.io/content/blog/20230520_yves-morieux.md

 When you cooperate you put your energy not in your objectively measurable individual performance (your legs), but in **improving the performance of the whole group** (passing the baton), where there are people with whom you are compared: it is not easy, because it goes against self preservation!

-If we want to create a context beneficial for human efforts, we need to make **cooperation individually profitable for people**: we need to create organisations in which the performance management processes and the reward systems **embrace fuzziness** - were responsibilities overlap - instead of clarity, where what **gets measured is the how** instead of the what, and accountability is not a tool to be sure to know who to blame when things go wrong.
+If we want to create a context beneficial for human efforts, we need to make **cooperation individually profitable for people**: we need to create organisations in which the performance management processes and the reward systems
+* **embrace fuzziness** - were responsibilities overlap - instead of clarity
+* what **gets measured is the how** instead of the what
+* and accountability is not a tool to be sure to know who to blame when things go wrong.